OERcamps – Opening up conferencing! Mainstreaming open education through barcamps

 OERcamps provide a radical “Open to all” approach by lowering the barriers to attend by removing participation fees and any formal requirements, fostering cross sectoral collaboration, encouraging volunteering and peer to peer support for participants.
 They provide a base and a hub for the flourishing German OER community.

-OERcamps since 2017 are funded by the German Ministry of Education and Research, grant number 01PO18025.
+OERcamps from 2017 until January 2011 were funded by the German Ministry of Education and Research, grant number 01PO18025.

 This text by Jöran Muuß-Merholz is licenced under a CC BY 4.0.